CampusAI/CampusAI.github.io/_ds/recommender_systems/recommender_systems.md

 It has been shown that humans loose faith in the recommender system if they do not understand where the recommendations come from.
 Thus we also desire models with high **explainability**.

+### Offline evaluation
+Before unleashing our recommender system into the wild, it is interesting to run some of these metrics.
+The main idea is to split the dataset into train and test sets and then analyze:
+- Categorical Cross-Entropy (for instance) in classification tasks or MSE in regression tasks on the test set.
+- If the result can be binarized (like/dislike), it is also interesting to analyze the **confusion matrix metrics** (precision, accuracy, AUC, ...) associated with our prediction of the test set.
+- In the case of recommender systems which do not output a value, but just a ranked list of items (such as collaborative memory-based ones), we can still check if any of the recommendations are present in a test set.

+### Online evaluation
-Finally, when introducing changes into the model it is often tested using A/B testing techniques to compare its performance.
+When introducing changes into the model it is often tested using A/B testing techniques to compare its performance to some past version of the model and see if there is any statistically significant improvement.

 {% include end-row.html %}